dart-lang/language/working/1426-extension-types/feature-specification.md

 `<extensionShowHidePart>` in an extension declaration.

 *The show/hide part provides access to a subset of the members of the interface of the on-type.
-For instance, there may be some read-only methods that we can safely call on the on-type, because they won't violate any invariants associated with the extension type.
-We could write forwarding members in the extension body, but using show/hide can have the same effect, and it is much more concise and convenient.*
+For instance, if the intended purpose of the extension type is to maintain a certain set of invariants about the state of the on-type instance, it is no problem to let clients invoke any methods that do not change the state.
+We could write forwarding members in the extension body to enable those methods, but using show/hide can have the same effect, and it is much more concise and convenient.*

 We use the phrase _extension show/hide part_, or just _show/hide part_ when
 no doubt can arise, to denote a phrase derived from